singhrohit444/ansible-training_latest/trainer/core/category2/group/README.md

-* I'll show you how to user  module of ansible
+* I'll show you how to use group  module of ansible
 * Short documentation about command
 ```
 Manage presence of groups on a host